geerteltink/geert.elt.ink/cksx00fl50ohvn1s1d7rwfwyl.md

 ## zend-expressive console cli commands

 zend-expressive does not come out of the box with a console for handling cli commands.
-However it's easy to add this and make full use of the container and its dependencies.
+However, it's easy to add this and make full use of the container and its dependencies.

 ## Install Symfony Console

-First the Symfony console needs to be installed.
+First, the Symfony console needs to be installed.

 ```bash
 $ composer require symfony/console